 THE PAX FELLOWSHIP

-A nine-month fellowship for Christians of color ages 25-45 that includes an in-person retreat, 12 virtual sessions of instruction, group mentorship, spiritual direction, contemplative practices, and community building for peace and justice.
+An eight-month fellowship for Christians of color ages 25-45 that includes an in-person retreat, 15 virtual sessions of group facilitation, spiritual direction, contemplative activism, and cultural identity formation for a world made whole.

 The PAX Fellowship